lamia-lang/lamia-ide/README.md

 3. Now open Lamia Studio normally — it will work from here on

 Alternatively, right-click the app → **Open** → click **Open** in the dialog.
 This also creates a permanent Gatekeeper exception, but may need to be done twice.

-If you prefer, you can [build from source](#building-from-source) instead — that avoids the Gatekeeper issue entirely since the app is built on your machine.

 ### Windows